 This can include recycling your ink cartridges, old technology, and utilizing biodegradable products in your office.
 These efforts show that you are thinking about the future of the environment and taking action to make the planet a healthier place.
 You can provide your employees with reusable branded water bottles to help decrease plastic water bottle usage.
 For instance, in 2011, it was estimated that 32 million tons of plastic waste were generated in the U.S. alone.
 To help with this, you can also install a water filtration system that saves money and stops water bottles from ending up in the landfill.

-You can try to sell older technology online or use it as a backup before discarding it completely.
+You can try to sell older technology and used machines online or use it as a backup before discarding it completely.
 There are also store retailers such as Staples and BestBuy that will take old technology to recycle it properly and save it from ending up in the landfills.
+And in case of machines, you can seek help from Revelation Machinery to put on sale your industrial process equipment.

 Keurig also offers biodegradable k-cups for your Keurig coffee machine versus using the plastic cups that won’t decompose once they are thrown away in the trash.